How to make Southern Red Velvet Cake

 Bake at 350 unless using darker pans then bake at 325.

-Buttermilk
+about Buttermilk

-This is the dry butter milk I’ve been using for years.
+This is the dry buttermilk I’ve been using for years.
 It’s great.

 Eggs

 room temperature eggs incorporate more evenly into the batter and create a less dry cake.
 Place eggs in a glass or bowl with warm water for a few minutes.
-When you hold and egg and gently shake it you can feel if it’s still cold inside.
+When you hold an egg and gently shake it you can feel if it’s still cold inside.
 This method is great if you forget to take them out early.
 Which ALWAYS happens to me, I am not a good planner.

-Cream Cheese (I didn’t forget)
+Cream Cheese

 I love Cream Cheese Frosting!

-I would use 1/2 cup fat free cream cheese with 1/2 cup butter.
+I would use 1/2 cup cream cheese with 1/2 cup butter.
 Mixed with 4 cups powdered sugar and three tablespoons milk.
 (You can double this if you are filling the cake as well)

 Printable Cream Cheese Frosting Recipe

-I used cream cheese frosting on some other items I baked this day too, so on my cake the sides were first coated with cream cheese frosting ( I then ran out :( so I gave the second coat of the sides of the cake with buttercream frosting and the rose is made with the cream cheese frosting.
+I used cream cheese frosting on some other items I baked this day too, so on my cake, the sides were first coated with cream cheese frosting ( I then ran out 🙁 so I gave the second coat of the sides of the cake with buttercream frosting and the rose is made with the cream cheese frosting.
 I would have preferred cream cheese frosting on all of it, but there goes that good planning gene I don’t have.
 I should have chilled the cakes and waited patiently, but didn’t.
 I think they would have iced smoother.

 Here is a video on How to frost a rose.